sugarjig/roguelike/README.md

 # A Simple Roguelike Dungeon Generator

-This is a VERY simple Roguelike dungeon generator.
+This is a simple Roguelike dungeon generator.
 It generates a specified number of rooms and creates an entrance and exit, and there will be no unreachable rooms.

 ## The Dungeon